On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 One way to combat the negative impacts?
 Ohno thinks it’s important to remove the stigma around money.

 Ohno said he and his fiancee Bianca Stam work to have open and honest conversations around money.
-“Her mom is very good with money and very straightforward, and so they talk about money as if they’re talking about going to get lunch,” he said.
+“Her mom is very good with money and very straightforward, and so they talk about money as if they’re talking about going to get lunch,” he says.

 He encourages people to sit down and have vulnerable conversations with their loved ones: